corcor27/Introduction_to_R/_episodes/23-Practical.md

 1. Use an **if()** statement to print a suitable message reporting whether there are any records from 2002 in the gapminder dataset.

 Hint: It is not essential but you might find ?any() helpful.

+2. Modify your code to remove hardcoded variables so that you can provide any year to be checked.

+3. Now modify your code so you can check two years at the same time.

 ### Create a function